 Dr. Kim is currently Vice Chair of the Department of Surgery, Head of the Division of Thoracic Surgery and David M. Underwood Distinguished Professor of Surgery at Houston Methodist Hospital in Houston, Texas.
 He is an expert in robotic thoracic surgery and thoracic surgical oncology.
-In addition, he has been appointed an Associate Professor of Surgery at Weill Cornell Medical College, Associate Member of the Houston Methodist Hospital Research Institute and Associate Professor of Surgery at the Institute for Academic Medicine at Houston Methodist.
-He is also an Adjunct Associate Professor of Surgery at Texas A&M University.
+In addition, he has been appointed an Professor of Surgery and Cardiothoracic Surgery at Weill Cornell Medical College, Full Member of the Houston Methodist Hospital Research Institute and Professor of Surgery at the Institute for Academic Medicine at Houston Methodist.

 Dr. Kim’s clinical interests include treatment of benign and malignant diseases of the esophagus, lung, mediastinum, diaphragm and chest wall.
 He is an expert in the treatment of patients with lung cancer and esophageal cancer.
 He specializes in minimally invasive procedures, such as robot-assisted lobectomy, robot-assisted hiatal hernia repair, robot-assisted fundoplication, robot-assisted thymectomy and robot-assisted esophagectomy, to treat patients with disease of the thoracic cavity.